TheOfficialFloW/PPPwn/README.md

 ## Stage2 PoC payload loader
 - default loads the embedded payload in the stage 2 folder
 - has code for loading payloads from a USB (WIP)
+- Big thanks to ps4debug for the utils

 ## Usage